ocosmiccobalt/tabs/README.md

+# About Tabs

+This project takes as a basis a tabs widget that implements the tabs design pattern: [https://w3c.github.io/aria-practices/examples/tabs/tabs-manual.html](https://w3c.github.io/aria-practices/examples/tabs/tabs-manual.html) translating it from vanilla JS into React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).